Phani-kumar-Turlapati/Codemancers-To-Do-List/README.md

 - **Add Notes**: Include additional details for tasks by adding notes.

 ## Technologies Used
-- **Java**: Primary programming language used for Android app development.
+- **Kotlin**: Primary programming language used for Android app development.
 - **Android Studio**: Integrated Development Environment (IDE) used for Android app development.
 - **SQLite**: Lightweight relational database management system used for local data storage.